Doctor of Musical Arts (DMA) Handbook

 TopicDetails

-Written Qualifying Examinations
+Doctoral Qualifying Examinations

-The Doctoral Written Qualifying Examinations have three components:
+The DMA Qualifying Examinations have three components:

 1. Music History – will assess student knowledge of representative literature and composers of each major period of music history, as well as general bibliographic resources in music.
 This exam will be prepared and graded by the Musicology Area.